riopapa/SaveHere/README.md

 You have three options

-- 1. Camera and Map shot : Create photo png and map png
+- Camera and Map shot : Create photo and map
-- 2. Camera shot : Create photo png
+- Camera shot : Create photo
-- 3. Map shot : Create map png
+- Map shot : Create map

 ### Optional functions

-- slide bar : to adjust google map scale (higher value is more zoomed-in), and it is saved for next use
+- slide bar : to adjust google map scale (higher value is more zoomed-in), scale will be saved for next use
-- Timer off : for 10 secs timer
+- Timer : if clicked, screen show will be activated after 10 secs when you click Camera button

 ## Comments

-- This is my first application in android studio.
+- Android SDK API 25 (Nuguar 7.1.1) or above
 - Thanks to [google sample in github][2] for screen shot